 CCD-410 Study Guide

-Each candidate receives 50 - 55 live questions.
+Each candidate receives 50 – 60 questions.
 Questions are delivered dynamically and based on difficulty ratings so that each candidate receives an exam at a consistent level.
-Each test also includes at least five unscored, experimental (beta) questions.
+Each test also includes a number of unscored, experimental (beta) questions.

 Infrastructure: Hadoop components that are outside the concerns of a particular MapReduce job that a developer needs to master (25%)